-Here you can find the most common reasons for the Hotel industry's disputes and what qualifies as “compelling evidence” based on Stripe and Adyen Recommendations.
+Here you can find the most common reasons for the hotel industry's disputes and what qualifies as “compelling evidence” based on Stripe and Adyen Recommendations.

-General evidence for all the dispute categories
+General evidence for all dispute categories

-Billing address – Address that you see in the Customer’s Profile
+Billing address – Address that you see in the Customer’s profile

 Customer signature (if available) – any document showing the customer’s signature